Lightweight Improved Residual Network for Efficient Inverse Tone Mapping: Experiments

 \textbf{Running speed}.
-The comparison results of running speed on the downsampled images ($960\times540\times3$) are summarized in Table \ref{tab:SR-ITMtable}.
-It can be seen that our IRNet is faster than other comparison methods.
+The comparison running speeds on the downsampled images ($960\times540\times3$) are summarized in Table \ref{tab:SR-ITMtable}.
+One can see that our IRNet is faster than other comparison methods.
 Note that when comparing with ``RFDN+HDRTVNet'', our IRNet-5 achieves comparable performance with only 4.08\% of its running time.
 These results validate the efficiency of our IRNet on joint SR-ITM.